528hloni/Cape-Excursion/README.md

 ##  Features
 The program allows users to:
--View all learners and their assigned activities -Replace an existing activity with a new one for all learners -Remove the old activity from the database
+- View all learners and their assigned activities
+- Replace an existing activity with a new one for all learners
+- Remove the old activity from the database
--Update the interface automatically after changes
+- Update the interface automatically after changes

 ## Technologies Used
 Delphi (Object Pascal)